mpolacek/lists/1001-albums.md

 - [ ] 921.
 Goldfrapp: Felt Mountain
 - [ ] 922.
 Eminem - The Marshall Mathers LP
 - [ ] 923.
 Red Snapper - Our Aim Is to Satisfy
 - [ ] 924.
-Ute Lemper • Punishing Kiss
+Ute Lemper - Punishing Kiss
-- [ ] 925.
+- [X] 925.
 The Avalanches - Since I Left You
 - [ ] 926.
 Outkast - Stankonia
 - [X] 927.
 Common - Like Water for Chocolate
 - [ ] 928.
 Silver Jews - Bright Flight